Multivariate Density Estimation via Variance-Reduced Sketching: Simulations and real data examples

-where $x_0=x_{d+1}=0$ and $(x_1,\ldots, x_d) \in [-1,1]^d$.
-We sample data from the Ginzburg-Landau density with coefficient $\beta=4, \lambda=1/16, h=1/4$ using Metropolis-Hastings sampling algorithm.
+where $x_0=x_{d+1}=0$.
+We sample data from the Ginzburg-Landau density with coefficient $\beta=1/8, \lambda=0.02, h=1/(d+1)$ using the Metropolis-Hastings sampling algorithm.
+This type of density concentrates on two centers $(+1,+1,\cdots,+1)$ and $(-1,-1,\cdots,-1)$, and all the coordinates $(x_1, \ldots, x_d)$ are correlated in a non-trivial way due to the interaction term $\exp \big(-\beta\sum_{j=0}^d \frac{\lambda}{2}(\frac{x_j-x_{j+1}}{h})^2\big)$ in the density function.
 We consider two sets of experiments for the Ginzburg-Landau density model.
-In the first set of experiments, we fix $d=10$ and change the sample size $N$ from $0.4$ million to $1$ million.
-In the second set of experiments, we keep the sample size $N$ at $1$ million and vary $d$ from $2$ to $10$.
+In the first set of experiments, we fix $d=10$ and change the sample size $N$ from $1\times 10^5$ to $5\times 10^5$.
+In the second set of experiments, we keep the sample size $N$ at $1\times 10^5$ and vary $d$ from $2$ to $10$.
 We summarize the averaged relative $\lt$-error for each method in \Cref{fig:DE_GL}.
+Furthermore in Figure~\ref{fig:10dGL-visualize}, we visualize several two-dimensional marginal densities estimated by the four different methods with sample size $1\times 10^5$.
+Direct comparison showcases that our VRS method recovers these marginal densities with decent accuracy.

-\ \\ $\bullet$ {\bf Real data $\mathbf{I}$.} We analyze the density estimation for the \href{https://archive.ics.uci.edu/dataset/186/wine+quality}{Portugal wine quality} dataset from UCI Machine Learning Repository.
+\ \\ $\bullet$ {\bf Real data example.} We analyze the density estimation for the \href{https://archive.ics.uci.edu/dataset/186/wine+quality}{Portugal wine quality} dataset from the UCI Machine Learning Repository.
 This dataset contains $6497$ samples of red and white wines, along with $8$ continuous variables: volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, density, sulphates, and alcohol.
 To provide a comprehensive comparison between different methods, we estimate the joint density of the first $d$ variables in this dataset, allowing $d$ to vary from 2 to 8.
 For instance, $d=2$ corresponds to the joint density of volatile acidity and citric acid.
-Since the true density is unknown, we randomly split the dataset into 90\% training and 10\% test data and evaluate the performance of various approaches using the averaged log-likelihood of the test data.
+Since the true density is unknown, we randomly split the dataset into a 90\% training set and a 10\% test set, and evaluate the performance of various approaches using the averaged log-likelihood of the test data.
 The averaged log-likelihood is defined as follows: let $\widetilde p$ be the density estimator based on the training data.
 The averaged log-likelihood of the test data $\{ Z_i \}_{i=1}^{ N _{\text{test}} } $ is

-The numerical performance of VRS, NN, and KDE are summarized in \Cref{fig:DE_wine}.
+The numerical performance of VRS, NN, and KDE is summarized in \Cref{fig:DE_wine}.
 Notably, VRS achieves the highest averaged log-likelihood values, indicating its superior numerical performance.